OpenEnergyDashboard/DesignDocs/README.md

 - [unitVaryTime/conversionsVaryTime.md](/unitVaryTime/conversionsVaryTime.md): Documents ideas on how to deal with conversions that vary with time including area, baseline, weather, etc.
 - [simplifyOptions/fewerOptions.md](./simplifyOptions/fewerOptions.md): Move many of the current options for users into a modal popup.
 - [3DGraphic/3DGraphic.md](./3DGraphic/3DGraphic.md): A new 3D graphic to show usage.
+- [pikState.md](./pikState.md): Moving from a pik array to cik state for client conversions.

 ## Information